Triadziuch/Scigalka-STM32/README.md

 A program for the STM32L476RG microcontroller sending device rotation data to the computer.
 The device acts as a controller for a game "[Ścigałka](https://github.com/Triadziuch/Scigalka)".

 # Description
 This repository contains files for a program designed for the STM32L476RG microcontroller with the attached IKS01A3 board and an LCD Keypad Shield.
-The program transmits information to the computer via the UART interface about the device's position, which is read from sensors on the IKS01A3 board.
-Additionally, the device asynchronously receives data from the computer about the state of the "Racer" game, formats it, and displays it on the LCD Keypad Shield screen.
+The program transmits information to the computer via the UART interface about the device's rotation, which is read from sensors on the IKS01A3 board.
+Additionally, the device asynchronously receives data from the computer about the state of the "Ścigałka" game, formats it, and displays it on the LCD Keypad Shield screen.

 ## Rotation data transmitted via UART:
 ![5 0 - 7](https://github.com/Triadziuch/STM32-Project-files/assets/75269577/2d5413a4-7a7d-4dac-bcdd-5f28fad6ad73)